shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/welcome-industry-reference.md

 ms.custom: industry-reference
 ---

-# Industry Reference - welcome
+# Industry Reference - Welcome

 This guide is for anyone who wants to learn more about online advertising and ad trading.
 It contains information on: